D.Telekom strikes pay deal; German public sector strikes continue

 More than 45,000 child care, transit and other public sector workers meanwhile staged a third day of nationwide strikes on Thursday, as Verdi continued to press for a 6 percent pay rise for the sector’s 2.3 million workers.

-“We expect a breakthrough in the third round of negotiations,” said Verdi leader Frank Bsirske, referring to the next round of talks to begin on Sunday.
+“We expect a breakthrough in the third round of negotiations,” said Verdi leader Frank Bsirske.
 He said surging tax revenues meant public sector workers should get better rises than in past years.

-The federal government and municipalities have rejected the demand as too high, but the head of the VKA association of local employer organizations told a German newspaper that he expected an agreement to emerge from the next round of talks.
+The federal government and municipalities have rejected the demand as too high.
+The next round of negotiations is due on April 15.
+(Reporting by Douglas Busvine and Andrea Shalal, editing by David Evans)

-“We are negotiating with the unions in good faith and expect that we will reach an agreement in the coming round of talks,” VKA managing director Klaus-Dieter Klappoth told the Neue Osnabruecker Zeitung newspaper in an interview to be published on Friday.